Labirintami/doc/docs/ribbon/selectbutton.md

 ### Properties

-You can provide the [following properties](ribbon/api/api_selectbutton_properties.md) in the configuration object of a SelectButton.
+You can provide the [following properties](ribbon/api/api_selectbutton_properties.md) in the configuration object of a SelectButton control.

 Operations with a button